💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 AI does not belong in:

-final financial decisions
+• Final financial decisions

-unverified customer promises
+• Unverified customer promises

-Boundaries protect people — including the builder.
+Boundaries protect everyone — including the builder.

 This Chapter’s Core Principle